basghar/angular-wistia/ROADMAP.md

     ```

 5. **Add support for all options** specified at http://wistia.com/doc/player-api#options to wistia-player directive.
-To do this an attribute options will be provided that will read an options object from the scope.
+To do this an attribute "_options_" will be provided that will read an options object from the scope.

     ```html
     <wistia-player